PyConPL/Book/2017/presentations/with_python_security/text.md

 A penetration test is an authorized attack on a system, application and/or infrastructure.
-The reasoning behind undergoing pentesting is quite obviously to find security weaknesses or to fulfil a compliance needed by a 3rd party.
+The reasoning behind undergoing pentesting (Penetration Testing) is quite obviously to find security weaknesses or to fulfil a compliance needed by a 3rd party.
 There are usually two main objectives for a pentester to achieve: get privileged access and/or obtain restricted information.